Minimum Distance Approach to Inference with Many Instruments: Minimum distance estimation without rank restriction

 The asymptotic variance can be easily consistently estimated by

 where $\h{\Delta}{umd}$ is a plug-in estimator based on $\hat{\Xi}_{\umd}=T-\Ni/nS$, $\h{\beta}{umd}$, $\hat{\Omega}=S$, and estimators of $\Psi_{3}$ and $\Psi_{4}$ given in \Cref{th:moment-variance}.
-Confidence intervals based on $\h{\beta}{umd}$ and $\h{V}{\umd}$ will then be robust to both many instruments, and failure of the proportionality restriction \eqref{eq:reduced-form}.
+Confidence intervals based on $\h{\beta}{umd}$ and $\h{V}{\umd}$ will then be robust to both many instruments, and failure of the proportionality restriction~\eqref{eq:reduced-form}.

-It is possible to reduce the asymptotic mean-squared error of the minimum distance estimator by minimizing the minimum distance objective function subject to the constraint that $\Xi$ be positive semi-definite,\footnote{Since $\Xi$ is a matrix of second moments of $\pifs$ and $\piss$, it has to be positive semi-definite.} which is equivalent to the constraint $\Xi_{11,n}\geq \beta^{2}_{n}\Xi_{22,n}$.
-If the a weight matrix $\hat{W}_{n}$ is used, then the resulting estimator will be a mixture between $\h{\beta}{umd}$, and the restricted minimum distance estimator that minimizes \eqref{eq:md:objective2} with respect to $\hat{W}_{n}$: when $T-(\Ni/n)S$ is positive semi-definite, then the estimator equals $\h{\beta}{umd}$; otherwise, the minimum distance objective is minimized at a boundary $\h{\Xi}{11}= \h{\beta}{}^{2}\h{\Xi}{22}$, and the estimator equals the restricted minimum distance estimator.
-When $\Xi$ is full rank, then the constrain won't bind in large samples, and the estimator will be asymptotically equivalent to $\h{\beta}{umd}$.
-However, when $\Xi$ is reduced-rank, the mixing will deliver a smaller asymptotic mean-squared error.
-The disadvantage is that the estimator will be asymptotically biased, which makes inference about $\beta$ complicated.
-I provide additional details on how to do inference using this estimator in the Supplementary Appendix.
+It is possible to reduce the asymptotic mean-squared error of the minimum distance estimator by minimizing the minimum distance objective function subject to the constraint that $\Xi_{n}$ be positive semi-definite (which has to be the case since $\Xi_{n}$ is a matrix of second moments of $\pifs$ and $\piss$), which is equivalent to the constraint $\Xi_{11,n}\geq \beta^{2}_{n}\Xi_{22,n}$.
+If the weight matrix $\hat{W}_{n}$ is used, then the resulting estimator will be a mixture between $\h{\beta}{umd}$, and the restricted minimum distance estimator that minimizes~\eqref{eq:md:objective2} with respect to $\hat{W}_{n}$: when $T-(\Ni/n)S$ is positive semi-definite, then the estimator equals $\h{\beta}{umd}$; otherwise, the minimum distance objective is minimized at a boundary, and the estimator equals the restricted minimum distance estimator.
+When $\Xi_{n}$ is full rank, then the constraint won't bind in large samples, and the estimator will be asymptotically equivalent to $\h{\beta}{umd}$.
+However, when $\Xi_{n}$ is reduced-rank, the mixing will deliver a smaller asymptotic mean-squared error.
+The disadvantage is that the estimator will be asymptotically biased, which makes inference more complicated.
+See supplemental appendix for details.